 * Salting the duck and curing it, even for this short time, helps dry the skin, and so it becomes extra-crispy when roasting.

-* If you wish to prepare a larger amount, simply double the amounts.
+* If you wish to prepare a larger amount, simply double the amounts of ingredients listed.

-* If you have any leftovers, they are perfect for a very tasty brunch, as you can see from the photos at the end of the recipe.
+* If you have any leftovers, they are perfect for a very tasty brunch, as shown in the photos at the end of the recipe.

 Prep time: 15 minutes